bluesky/tiled/docs/source/user-guide/deploy-tiled-single-node.md

 docker run --env-file .env ghcr.io/bluesky/tiled:latest
 ```

-**The data and database are inside the container and will not persist outside
+**The data and (embedded) databases are inside the container and will not
-it.** Read on to persist it.
+persist outside it.** Read on to persist it.

 ### Using Persistent Storage

-Create a local directory for data and metadata storage, and we mount it
+Create a local directory for data and metadata storage, and mount it
 into the container so that it persist after the container stops.

 ```sh